 The Run for the Wild is back!
 Since 2015, the Run for the Wild has inspired its partners and participants to contribute towards wildlife conservation.
-Wildlife Conservation Society Malaysia Program, along with co-organisers, including Swinburne University of Technology, Sarawak Campus and Sarawak Biodiversity Centre, is launching the third annual Run for the Wild, one of Kuching’s greatest conservation awareness runs on 17th December 2017, flagging off from Swinburne University of Technology, Sarawak Campus.
+Wildlife Conservation Society Malaysia Program, along with co-organisers Swinburne University of Technology, Sarawak Campus and Sarawak Biodiversity Centre, is launching the fourth annual Run for the Wild, one of Kuching’s greatest conservation awareness runs on 24th November 2018, flagging off from Swinburne University of Technology, Sarawak Campus.

-In line with our conservation efforts we are opting for cotton material for our event T-shirt (as micro-fibres are made out of plastics).
-Runners are encouraged to bring their own water bottles; dispensers will be provided at different locations along the routes so as to reduce the use of disposable plastic water bottles.
+In line with our conservation efforts, we are opting for cotton material for our event T-shirt (as micro-fibres are made of plastics).
+Runners are encouraged to bring their own water bottles; dispensers will be provided at different locations along the routes to reduce the use of disposable plastic water bottles.
 A short talk will be given at the end of the event for participants to learn more about the efforts done for orang-utan and sharks in Sarawak.

 Previously, the event received contributions from various organisations, such as the Sarawak Society for the Deaf, Sarawak Energy Berhad, Hilton Kuching, Orangutan Project Sdn.
 Bhd. and others, that showed genuine support to the effort.